Rea-lity-Tech/SVGExtended/README.md

 # SVGExtended

-Processing library to extend the support of SVGs, for now there is image and text that is added.
+Processing library to extend the support of SVGs: image and text support.

 It is developped for [Soby](https://github.com/poqudrof/Soby), and [PapARt](https://github.com/poqudrof/PapARt).